PMBio/GBM_analysis/tf_screen/README.md

 | Script | Produces |
 |---|---|
 | `wilcoxon_de.py` | `differential_expression/<strategy>/<cell_line>__<TF>__DE.csv` (per-(TF, line) Wilcoxon tables with `log2FC`, `pvals_adj`, `signed_fdr`) + `intersection/*.csv` (genes significant in ≥2/3 lines with consistent direction).
 The `signed_fdr` column is the input to the GSEA stub in step 7. **The headline strategy is `all_all`** (all OE vs all Ctrl, no FC/p10 filter on the DE itself). |

-### Step 7 — `downstream/` (stubs)

-These are placeholders for the GSEA + high-confidence-driver + activator/repressor decomposition analyses.
-The production code is maintained separately and will be added in the next release.
-See `downstream/README.md`.

 ---